 Gaming broadband: give yourself the edge

-Whether you prefer cutting down enemies in Call of Duty, questing the night away on World of Warcraft, designing a pad for a family of Sims or beating your lap times on Gran Turismo, you need to be sure you have a gaming broadband connection that can cope.
+Whether you prefer blowing stuff up in Titanfall, questing the night away on World of Warcraft, building your own world in Minecraft or driving like a loon in GTA V, you need to be sure you have a gaming broadband connection that can cope.

 Are you a hardcore player who needs a gamer specific package?
 If not, do the games you play need a consistent fast connection, a good ping rate, or lots of GB per month (bandwidth) to download files?